StartArticlesWhat is ERP (Enterprise Resource Planning)? Understand the Integrated System of...

 • Total cost of ownership

-It is advisable to conduct demonstrations and, if possible, visit other companies that already use the system under consideration.
-The final decision must balance functionalities, cost and strategic alignment
+It is advisable to conduct demonstrations and, if possible, visit other companies that are already using the system in question.
+The final decision must balance functionality, cost, and strategic alignment.

 Implementation Process

 The implementation of the ERP is a gradual process that requires attention to detail.
-Generally, follow these steps
+Generally, it follows these steps:

 1. Detailed requirements analysis